 Our user base of 9-12 year olds is our least engaged audience on Epic! and we’re not sure why.
-We want to focus on creating a better experience for that age range so that they are as active in the product as our other users.

 Now that we had our goal (and a name) I started work on Comic Zoom.